-Performance Fee: Dependent on the level of performance achieved, Lindsell Train and Frostrow are also entitled to the payment of a performance fee.
+Dependent on the level of performance achieved, Lindsell Train and Frostrow are also entitled to the payment of a performance fee.
 The calculation basis of the performance fee is by reference to the annual increase in the Company's adjusted market capitalisation per share, but only after attainment of an absolute return hurdle, which is the sum of the increase in the Retail Price Index ("RPI") in the year, plus a fixed return of 6%.
-During the year the RPI rose by 5.59%, therefore the performance fee hurdle, as at 30 September 2011, was 507.78p per share, being 11.59% above the hurdle at 30 September 2010.
-The Company's adjusted market capitalisation per share as at 30 September 2011 was 311.61p.
+The performance fee is calculated annually and is based on 15% of the outperformance per share over the absolute return hurdle.
 Lindsell Train receives 85% and Frostrow receives 15% of the performance fee.
+During the year the RPI rose by 2.65%, therefore the performance fee hurdle, as at 30 September 2012, was 551.70p per share, being 8.65% above the hurdle at 30 September 2011.
+The Company's adjusted market capitalisation per share as at 30 September 2012 was 375.91p.
 The total fixed, periodic and performance fees payable in any one year to Lindsell Train and Frostrow are capped at 1.25% of the Company's market capitalisation.
 Any outperformance, that would have resulted in a higher fee being paid had there been no cap, is carried forward into the calculation of future years' fees.
 Similarly, in the case of underperformance, any underperformance has to be made up in future years before a performance fee becomes payable in those years.
-In the year under review, no performance fee was accrued or paid.